-The lessons in Adobe Flash Professional CS6 Classroom in a Book use specific source files, such as image files created in Adobe Illustrator, video files created in Adobe After Effects, audio files, and prepared Flash documents.
-To complete the lessons in this book, you must copy these files from the Adobe Flash Professional CS6 Classroom in a Book CD (inside the back cover of this book) to your hard drive.
-Follow these steps to copy the lesson files:
+The lessons in Adobe Flash Professional CC Classroom in a Book use specific source files, such as image files created in Adobe Illustrator, video files created in Adobe After Effects, audio files, and prepared Flash documents.
+To access the Classroom in a Book files:

-- 1 On your hard drive, create a new folder in a convenient location and name it FlashProCS6_CIB, following the standard procedure for your operating system: - Windows: In Windows 7 or Vista, right-click and choose New > Folder.
-Then enter the new name for your folder. - Mac OS: In the Finder, choose File > New Folder.
+- 1 On a Mac or PC, go to www.peachpit.com/redeem and enter the code found at the back of your book. - 2 If you do not have a Peachpit.com account, you will be prompted to create one. - 3 The downloadable files will be listed under Lesson & Update Files tab on your Account page. - Click the lesson file links to download them to your computer. - On your hard drive, create a new folder in a convenient location and name it FlashProCC, following the standard procedure for your operating system: - If you're running Windows, right-click and choose New > Folder.
+Then enter the new name for your folder. - If you're using Mac OS, in the Finder, choose File > New Folder.
 Type the new name and drag the folder to the location you want to use.

-Now, you can copy the source files onto your hard drive.
+Now you can download the lesson files onto your hard drive.

-2 Drag the Lessons folder (which contains folders named Lesson01, Lesson02, and so on) from the Adobe Flash Professional CS6 Classroom in a Book CD onto your hard drive to your new FlashProCS6_CIB folder.
+6 Drag the Lessons folder (which contains folders named Lesson01, Lesson02, and so on) that you downloaded onto your hard drive to your new FlashProCC folder.